Irish premier condemns ‘trend’ of targeting politicians following online threat

 Several protests have been held outside the Taoiseach’s family home as well as the homes of ministers.

+Last September, a mock gallows was wheeled outside the Irish parliament as politicians returned from the summer recess, featuring faces of government ministers and opposition politicians.

+This prompted Irish politicians to raise concerns about a “Jo Cox moment” in Ireland, referring to the UK MP who was murdered in 2016.

-Politicians have voiced concerns against a recent coarsening of rhetoric against politicians in Ireland, and warned that the approachable nature of Irish politics was at risk.
+Concerns have continued to be raised about a coarsening of rhetoric against politicians in Ireland, which could put the approachable nature of Irish politics at risk.

+Former Garda commissioner Noirin O’Sullivan said abuse in political life is “prevalent” and disproportionately directed at women and minority groups.

 In a statement released on Tuesday, Mr Harris said he did not wish to comment on his or his family’s security but wished to address emerging trends.